istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ### Setting up the machines

-Next, on each VM you want to add to the mesh:
+Next, run the following commands on each machine that you want to add to the mesh:

 1. Install the Debian package with the Envoy sidecar: